The Challenge: Acquire and retain customers on profitable terms

-The client is a one of UK’s top energy companies, providing electricity and gas to several million customers.
+The client is a one of the UK’s top energy companies, providing electricity and gas to several million customers.
 This sector is highly competitive with price comparison websites making it hard to acquire new customers at profitable margins, retain existing ones.
 The company also had to hit UK government targets for smart meter installations.

 The client was already working with one outsourcing service provider but wanted to create a “champion challenger” model with three additional suppliers.
-This would allow them to tap into a wider range of customer service options and raise the performance bar across their organisation.
+This would allow them to tap into a wider range of customer service options and raise the performance bar across their organization.
 The company shortlisted 12 providers using an RFP process and Firstsource was one of the three chosen, based on its proven ability to help transform customer management operations.

 Specific goals were to acquire customers more profitably and reduce customer attrition.

-Continual improvement in inbound sales conversion
+Continual improvement in inbound sales conversion.

 Over two years, Firstsource grew the client’s sales conversion on inbound enquiries from 19% of calls to 32%, outperforming their in-house teams.
 At the heart of this was a rigorous, structured approach to continual improvement.
 Our management team took a hands-on approach to root-cause analysis using six-sigma tools, getting into the nitty gritty of customer excuses, objections, and what made a call successful.
 They then led coaching sessions with advisors to apply these insights.